EdwinWenink/archive_fever/content/posts/8-OOStrategyPattern.md

 }
 ```

 This class definition requires us to define at least two other classes, one for defining what a team is and another for determining the player strategy.
-Let us assume that for this particular imaginary game we are playing (we haven't defined any actual rules), there are only two teams per game: a blue and a red team.
+Let us assume that for this particular imaginary game (we haven't defined any actual rules), there are only two teams per game: a blue and a red team.
 Since blue and red are the only possible team instances, we can use an enumeration type.
 For some reason each team has an incredibly silly yell:

 ```[Java]
 public enum Team {